-"Hawaii, Oslo” proves it’s still possible to do exciting work in the sub-genre created by such exceptional pictures as “Short Cuts” and “Magnolia.”
+One of the best Norwegian films made in many years, “Hawaii, Oslo” proves it’s still possible to do exciting work in the sub-genre created by such exceptional pictures as “Short Cuts” and “Magnolia.”
 The story of a bunch of people inter-connecting during a night in Oslo is set to become a box office hit on its home turf, with successful fest exposure and international sales looming.

 A man running desperately through the Oslo night is pursued by another man on a bicycle.
 An ambulance comes charging through the darkness, carrying a young couple with a sick child.
 The ambulance passes a couple standing on the sidewalk.
 Suddenly, there is an accident.
 As people gather around site, the narration goes back to the day before, and to the events that have led to this unfortunate gathering of people who previously did not know each other.

 Vidar (Trond Espen Seim) works as an orderly at an asylum.
 One of the inmates is Leon (Jan Gunnar Roise), a kleptomaniac.
 Leon is waiting for Asa (Evy Kasseth Rosten), a childhood sweetheart.
 Ten years earlier, they agreed to meet on this day to decide if they want to get married.
 This old promise is all that’s been on Leon’s mind.
 Also mindful of the promise, Asa is traveling to Oslo to keep the appointment.

 Leon’s prison inmate brother Trygve (Aksel Hennie) is granted leave to celebrate his brother’s birthday, but has plans to use the few hours of freedom to commit more crimes.
 His dream is to escape to Hawaii.
 (Pic’s title also stems from an Oslo bar named Hawaii, where Leon and Asa are supposed to meet.)